 - from time to time, to make recommendations to you about other relevant cultural activities by approved partner organisations (NB: these organisations would not be in possession of your data, and the recommendations would only ever be supplementary to other Hippodrome information, for example, by way of a P.S. or a ticket offer on an email update, or within a newsletter sent by the Hippodrome)

-Fundraising: We may combine information you provide to us with information publicly available from external sources in order to gain a better understanding of our audiences, visitors and supporters to improve our fundraising methods.
+We may combine information you provide to us with information publicly available from external sources in order to gain a better understanding of our audiences, visitors and supporters to improve our fundraising methods.
 We will tell you about current and future fundraising campaigns that we think are relevant to you, and how you can make a difference to our reach and impact through a donation or other involvement.
 From time to time, we invite supporters and prospects to events or receptions.
 We ensure these are cost effective by conducting relevant research, for instance by analysing your ticket purchase history, current or past donations/memberships, or by using third party information.
 We hold several events each year to ensure we can meet as many supporters as possible, and to make our fundraising effective and efficient.

-We have data processing agreements in place with each provider to ensure your data is secure and cannot be accessed or used for any other purpose.
+We have data processing agreements in place with each third party we share data with to ensure that your data is secure at all times and cannot be accessed or used for any other purpose.

-- Consent: We use an online recruitment service delivered and supported by Jobtrain.
+Consent: We use an online recruitment service delivered and supported by Jobtrain.
 If you use this service you will need to agree to specific Terms & Conditions.